STraM: A strategic network design model for national freight transport decarbonization: Model

 There are limitations on how much each mode and fuel can be used.
-Freight transport on rail is restricted by limited capacity in both the railway infrastructure and the rail terminal, while sea transport is only restricted by harbor capacity.
+Freight transport on rail is restricted by limited capacity in both railways and terminals, while sea transport is only restricted by harbor capacity.
 Moreover, the use of specific fuels in each time period is restricted by the availability of necessary infrastructure (e.g., charging and filling infrastructure on road).
-These capacities can be expanded by means of infrastructure investments, which are the main strategic decision variables in STraM.
+These capacities can be expanded by means of infrastructure investments, which are the main strategic decisions in STraM.

-STraM uses an \textit{annual} time resolution.
-This means that every time period in the model represents a year and the demand for transport, as well as the flow through the network are in terms of aggregate yearly levels.
-To capture the development of the transport system over time, we include multiple time periods (for example, in the case study in Section~\ref{sec:numerical_illustration} we use 2023, 2028, 2034, 2040, 2050.
-For all years in between a subsequent pair of time periods, the system is assumed to operate in a steady state.

-Finally, \textit{uncertainty} in the development of new fuel technologies is modeled by means of different scenarios.
-The scenarios are characterized by a limit on the (rate of) adoption of each technology in each year, as well as a value for the associated transport costs.